webplatform/docs/css/properties/position/index.md

 ===Fixed===
 An element with a '''fixed''' position is positioned relative to the visible viewport.
 It does not move away if the browser window is scrolled but appears to be fixed in the viewport.
 A common pattern and example is to use position: fixed on navigation elements that should be visible on the whole page regardless of the scrollbar position.
 Fixed positioning is only supported for pages using a strict <!DOCTYPE> directive.

-===Short===
-static Default.
+|Notes====Layout Float===
-The positioned float is laid out according to normal HTML flow.
+'''static''' The positioned float is laid out according to normal HTML flow.

-absolute The positioned float is laid out relative to its containing block, but the positioned float will affect the normal flow of its container.
+'''absolute''' The positioned float is laid out relative to its containing block, but the positioned float will affect the normal flow of its container.
 Inline content wraps around the positioned float; the positioned float is not laid out on top of inline content.

-relative The positioned float is laid out relative to where it would fall in the normal flow.
+'''relative''' The positioned float is laid out relative to where it would fall in the normal flow.
 The bottom, top, left, and right properties can be used to calculate an offset from the element's position in the normal flow.
 Content will flow around the original position of the element, and the actual positioned float will be superimposed on top of inline content.

-fixed The positioned float is laid out relative to the initial position of the viewport, or browser window.
+'''fixed''' The positioned float is laid out relative to the initial position of the viewport, or browser window.
 (The positioned float's position is not updated as the viewport moves due to scrolling.)
 }}
 {{Related_Specifications_Section
 |Specifications=